-Cohen's Fields consist of an upper and lower field.
+Cohen's Fields (originally part of Sherrick's Farm) consist of an upper and lower field.

 The upper field slopes down from The Pagoda, just outside the Kenwood House Stable Gate, and meets the hedgerow border of the Athlone House gardens on its one side and Millfield Lane and the Goodison Fountain at its bottom end.